philips-software/license-scanner/README.md

 (Checked items are under development.)

 Must-have
-- [ ] Add type to package identifier (or use Package URL instead).
+- [ ] Add package manager type to package identifier.
+(Or use "purl" instead?)
 - [x] Keep file and line information of scanned licenses in the database.
-- [ ] Manual curation of scanned licenses.
+- [x] Explicit manual curation of scanned licenses to override false-positives.
-- [ ] Tracking and manual resolution of failed scans.
+- [x] Tracking and manual resolution of failed scans.
-- [ ] User interface for monitoring, management, and manual curation.
+- [x] User interface for monitoring, management, and manual curation.
 - [ ] Production-grade database (e.g. Postgres).
 - [ ] Authentication of clients.

 Should-have
 - [ ] Support (confirmed) declared non-SPDX custom licenses.
 - [ ] Verify checksum for downloaded artifact before scanning.
+- [ ] API to "challenge" a package license based on a mismatch with the declared license.
 - [ ] Detect and return other copyright statements.
 - [ ] provide scanning time budget based on number of files.